-- Development is allowed only in areas designated as "Agricultural or Other Open Space" on the Town of Caledonia Future Land Use Map. - ♦ A landowner is allowed one development right per 35 acres of "Contiguous Ownership." - Ownership and acreage verification may be required. - An existing house counts as a development right. - A landowner can buy additional land from adjacent landowners to assemble the necessary "Contiguous Ownership" acres. - ◆ A residential parcel, a minimum of 1 acre and a maximum of 5 acres in size, must be created by certified survey from the "Contiguous Ownership" for each home built. - Each newly created residential parcel must be rezoned out of the Agricultural zoning district to a zoning district that allows residential use and must abut a public road. - Newly created residential parcels are subject to siting standards as listed in the section below. - The balance of the acreage used to determine a development right is restricted to agricultural or open space uses and cannot be used to determine additional development rights. - The restricted land must be adjacent to the newly created residential parcel. - The restricted land cannot be further divided. - The creation of more than four residential parcels in a five-year period will require a subdivision plat and amendments to the Town and County Comprehensive Plans designating the area for residential use. - Landowners with three or more development rights are able to develop a "Cluster" of single-family residences subject to the requirements above with the following exceptions: - The requirement that the newly created residential parcels abut a public road can be waived if the parcels are clustered. - Residential parcels must be a minimum of 1 acre and a maximum of 3 acres in size with no animal units allowed. - o If restricting other lands for the purpose of obtaining a buildable parcel, the location of the restricted lands will be determined through the review process.
+- ♦ Allowed only in areas designated as "Agricultural or Other Open Space" on the Town of Lodi Future Land Use Map. - ♦ A landowner is allowed one development right per 35 acres of "Contiguous Ownership." - Ownership and acreage verification may be required. - An existing house counts as a development right. - A landowner can buy additional land from adjacent landowners to assemble the necessary "Contiguous Ownership" acres. - ◆ A residential parcel, a minimum of 1 acre and a maximum of 5 acres in size, must be created by certified survey from the "Contiguous Ownership" for each home built. - Each newly created residential parcel must be rezoned out of the Agricultural zoning district to a zoning district that allows residential use and must abut a public road. - Newly created residential parcels are subject to siting standards as listed in the section below. - The balance of the acreage used to determine a development right is restricted to agricultural or open space uses and cannot be used to determine additional development rights. - The restricted land must be adjacent to the newly created residential parcel. - The restricted land cannot be further divided. - The creation of more than four residential parcels in a five-year period will require a subdivision plat and amendments to the Town and County Comprehensive Plans designating the area for residential use. - Landowners with three or more development rights are able to develop a "Cluster" of single-family residences subject to the requirements above with the following exceptions: - The requirement that the newly created residential parcels abut a public road can be waived if the parcels are clustered. - An existing house does not count as a development right if the newly created residential parcels are clustered. - Residential parcels must be a minimum of 1 acre and a maximum of 3 acres in size with no animal units allowed. - The location of the restricted lands will be determined through the review process.